 Nyrelle is a ANZACATA and ACA approved supervisor.
 She is a registered NDIS provider.Learn more about Nyrelle

 Amy McKay, AThR

-Amy has a visual arts background in Media Arts which led her to complete a Masters in Arts Therapy from the MIECAT Institute in 2010.
-She has seven years post training clinical experience working at a paediatric hospital with infants, children, young people and their families undergoing treatment for chronic health, cancer and blood disorders.
-Amy specialises in working with patients and their families with grief and loss, attachment issues, medical trauma, or have other mental health issues.Learn More About Amy
+A visual arts background led her to complete a Master of Arts Therapy from the MIECAT Institute in 2010.
+Since then, she gained clinical experience working at a paediatric hospital with infants, children, and young people and their families undergoing treatment for chronic health, cancer and blood disorders.
+Amy is highly experienced in working with patients and their families who are grieving, have experienced attachment issues, medical trauma, or have other mental health issues.Learn More About Amy

 Maddy Chelini, AThR

 Maddy works with teens and adults up to the age of 60.
 She also facilitates group sessions.

 Maddy specialises in working with people who have anxiety, depression, eating disorders, dissociation.
 She also works with people who experience suicidal ideation, trauma, PTSD, neglect, psychosis, gender issues, or have issues with their fine and gross motor skill development.